There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 2. XML Sitemap In SEO

-XML sitemaps are lists of URLs that come in the form of the standard, machine-readable language that Google prefers.
-The mark-up language gives metadata, tags, and the required context to the list to help search engines identify the data type.
+XML sitemaps are lists of URLs that come in the form of the standard sitemap protocol, also known as Extensible Markup Language, which is machine readable as Google prefers.
+The structured data helps search engines understand the site’s content through metadata, tags, and the required context to the list to help search engines identify the data type.

 You’ll mostly find the website URL for any XML sitemap at the root of its domain, allowing search bots to access it easily.
-When search crawlers visit a website, they first access the robots.txt file — a list of URLs and instructions referring to your XML sitemap.
+When search crawlers visit a website, it impacts website owners when they first access the robots.txt file — a list of URLs and instructions referring to your XML sitemap.
 This helps the bot identify which URLs to crawl and which to ignore.

 Want to receive updates?
 Sign up to our newsletter